 The Energy sector has undergone tremendous changes since the nineties of the last century.
 Issues such as market liberalization and deregulation have taken and still take a central role in the course of actions taken by the organizations in this sector.
 The changes have lead to the concentration through mergers but also to demergers of operational and administrative activities embedded in energy supply and distribution.

 A recent employment survey indicates a strong demand for energy managers in organizations constituting the energy sector.
-This study program provides students the perspectives for practice based post graduate qualification by offering specific energy management relevant subjects with contemporary course contents and facilitates students to earn a professional university degree as well as potentials for personal skill development.
-Through this Master study students are further able to drive their personal career development aspirations ahead to achieve globally recognized and needed management competences by organizations in the energy sector.
+This study program provides students the perspectives for practice-based postgraduate qualification by offering specific energy management relevant subjects with contemporary course contents and facilitates students to earn a professional university degree as well as potentials for personal skill development.
+Through this Master study students are further able to drive their personal career development aspirations ahead to achieve globally recognized and needed management competencies by organizations in the energy sector.

 Students successfully completing this study have employment opportunities to undertake both specialized as well as interdisciplinary management functions in this industry sector.
-Target of this degree course is to provide students practice based qualification to undertake managerial functions in national as well as international industries in the energy sector.
+The target of this degree course is to provide students practice-based qualification to undertake managerial functions in national as well as international industries in the energy sector.